-- To modernize Bhutan, the past King finally permitted television and internet access into the country only in 1999.
+- To modernise Bhutan, the past King finally permitted television and internet access into the country only in 1999.
 Bhutan is among the last nations in the world to allow TV.
 Some television channels are received from their giant neighbour, India.
 The past king issued warnings that abuse of television could corrupt their traditional lifestyle.

-- Citizens must wear the national dress.
+- Citizens must wear national dress.
 The men wear traditional, knee-length garments called “Gho,” and the women wear ankle-length dresses with a silk or brocade blouse called “Kira.”
 The colours can indicate someone’s status and social class.

-- Bhutan is the first nation to ban the production and sales of tobacco products in 2010.
+- Bhutan was the first nation to ban the production and sales of tobacco products in 2010.
 Although it is illegal to smoke in public areas, tobacco products can be used in private.
-The first King of Bhutan called tobacco “worst herb” as early as 1916.
+The first King of Bhutan called tobacco the “worst herb” as early as 1916.
 The violators are slapped with a hefty fine, as much as two months’ average salary.

 - The Bhutanese government provides free education.
-Buddhist teachings are highly prioritized.
+Buddhist teachings are highly prioritised.
 English is a widely taught second language in its education system.
 Only 30 per cent of the male and 10% of the female population were literate before the education reform was passed in the 1990s.

 - The Bhutanese were discouraged from marrying foreigners.
 The law forbids homosexuality.
 Although polygamy is legal in Bhutan, the practice has become frequent.